Face masks available to consumers may be ineffective against air pollution

 Face masks available to consumers in China for protection against air pollution vary widely in their real-world performance, suggests a recent study.

-(Reuters Health) - Face masks available to consumers in China for protection against air pollution vary widely in their real-world performance, suggests a recent study.

-Although a mask may filter tiny particles as advertised, face size and shape as well as movement can lead to leakage as high as 68 percent, researchers report in Occupational & Environmental Medicine.
+Although a mask may filter tiny particles as advertised, face size and shape, as well as a person's movement, can lead to leakage as high as 68 percent, researchers report in Occupational & Environmental Medicine.

 "Even if the filtration efficiency of the mask is high, and the mask fits the person initially, the mask may not continue to give a good fit as the person goes about their daily activities - walking, talking, and more," said senior study author Miranda Loh, an exposure and environmental scientist at the Institute of Occupational Medicine in Edinburgh, Scotland.